Decidability of the Elementary Theory of a Torsion-Free Hyperbolic Group: Quantifier elimination algorithm

 \subsection{Tight Enveloping NTQ Groups}

 We now have to modify the definition of a {\em tight enveloping NTQ group and fundamental sequence}.
 This is done as follows.
-Given a fully residually $\Gamma$ group $G=\Gamma _{R(U)}$, the NTQ system $W=1$ corresponding to a fundamental sequence for $U=1$ (with the quadratic system $S_1(X_1,\ldots, X_n)=1$ corresponding to the top level), a system of equations ${\mathcal P}=1$ with coefficients in $\Gamma _{R(W)}$ having a solution in some extension of $\Gamma _{R(W)}$ we first construct fundamental sequences (satisfying first and second restrictions) for ${\mathcal P}=1$ modulo the rigid subgroups of $F_{R(U)}$ (that are subgroups of the second level of $\Gamma _{R(W)}$).
-Consider one of these fundamental sequences and construct the $NTQ$ group for it.
-Denote it $\Gamma _{R(L_1)}$.
-Suppose $G$ is embedded into $\Gamma _{R(L_1)}$.
+We begin with a fundamental sequence satisfying first and second restrictions and the NTQ group for it that we denote $\Gamma _{R(L_1)}.$ We denote the fundamental sequence $c(L_1)$.
+Let $G$ be a subgroup of $\Gamma _{R(L_1)}$ and $G=\Gamma _{R(U)}$ be the quasi-convex closure of $G$.
+Our goal is to construct a fundamental sequence $c(U)$ and an NTQ group for $G$ such that the Kurosh rank of the NTQ group for $G$ with respect to $c(L_1)$ is the same as the Kurosh rank of $c(U)$.
+The fundamental sequence $c(U)$ will have also other important properties that we will need later.

 \begin{enumerate}\item [(a)] We take the NTQ group induced by the image of $G$ in $\Gamma _{R(L_1)}$ from $\Gamma _{R(L_1)}$ as described in Subsection \ref{inher}.
-This does not increase the Kurosh rank, because we add only elements from abelian subgroups.
+This does not increase the Kurosh rank, because we add only elements from abelian subgroups and conjugating elements that are mapped to the identity on the next lower level.
 Denote this group by $Ind(\Gamma _{R(U)})$.
 Then we do the following.

+\item [(b)] We add from the top to the bottom (considering on level $i+1$ the image of the group extended on level $i$) those QH subgroups $Q$ of the group $\Gamma _{R(L_1)}$ that intersect $Ind(\Gamma _{R(U)})$ in a subgroup of finite index (in $Q$) and have less free variables than the subgroup in the intersection.

+\item [(c)] We add edge groups of abelian subgroups of the enveloping group that have non-trivial intersection with $Ind(\Gamma _{R(U)})$ if this does not increase the Kurosh rank.